HTML Templates

 Quickstart

-Open the folder with your preferred code editor.
+Once you have downloaded and unzipped the main folder, let’s open it with your preferred code editor.
 We use Visual Studio Code, which includes a fully-featured integrated terminal.
 You can launch the terminal from the appropriate menu or with a keyboard shortcut.

 Run the command npm i to install the Tailwind CSS dependency, and then npm run dev to scan your template files for classes and build your CSS on-the-fly.